 It’s up for debate whether pasta originated in Italy or was brought over from China in the 13th century.
 Either way, this particular food item has been around for quite some time!
-Traditionally, pasta is made up of a combination of flour, eggs and water.
+Traditionally, pasta is made up of a combination of flour, eggs, and water.
 Depending on the particular variation you make or buy, the ratio and the specific ingredients used may be altered slightly.

 The shape of pasta also frequently varies.
-Some common pasta shapes include, penne, linguini, spaghetti and fusilli.
-Nowadays, there are also quite a few non-traditional pasta options such as bean-based pasta, chickpea pasta and whole wheat pasta.
+Some common pasta shapes include penne, linguini, spaghetti, and fusilli.
+Nowadays, there are also quite a few non-traditional pasta options such as bean-based pasta, chickpea pasta, and whole wheat pasta.
 Nutritionally speaking, whole wheat pasta has the most similar consistency and make-up to traditional pasta yet more nutrition to boast of.

-Nutrition Benefits of Pasta:
+Health Benefits of Pasta:

 For our purposes, we’ll focus primarily on whole wheat pasta due to its added health benefits and close proximity to traditional pasta.
 Due to the fact that the entire wheat kernel is kept intact, whole grains have quite a few nutritional benefits.
-The husk, bran and germ all carry vitamins, minerals and antioxidants with them.
+The husk, bran, and germ all carry vitamins, minerals, and antioxidants with them.
 White pasta on the other hand is stripped of these components and left with just the endosperm.
 The endosperm is what gives white pasta the fluffy, smooth texture.

 Nutrient Breakdown of Pasta: